 Find your way around using the Glasgow Central Station Map

 British Transport Police

-The British Transport Police office is by the entrance to the low-level station.
+The British Transport Police office is by the escalators leading to the low-level station.
 If no one is there, use the phone by the entrance to contact police control.

 For help call 0800 40 50 40 or speak to a member of station staff.
 In an emergency call 999.